CdRGit/dots/README.md

 # Personal Dotfiles
-These are my (current) dotfiles, with some scripts to make it easier to link them in .config, these shell scripts should probably be ignoredby end users
+These are my (current) dotfiles, with some scripts to make it easier to link them in .config, these shell scripts should probably be ignored by end users